clquwu/Cosmos-Music-Player/README.md

 - **iCloud Drive Integration**: Automatic sync of music files across devices when using iCloud storage
 - **Local File Support**: Full support for music files stored locally in app's Documents folder
 - **Smart Library Indexing**: Automatic detection and indexing of music files from both storage locations
-- **Metadata Extraction**: Reads artist, album, title, and other metadata from FLAC/MP3 files
+- **Metadata Extraction**: Reads artist, album, title, and other metadata from FLAC, MP3, and WAV files
 - **Offline First**: Works completely offline with local files, no internet required
 - **File Organization**: Intelligent organization by artist and album regardless of storage location